valterschutz/gen-chords/README.md

 - Generate seventh chords (major, minor, dominant) in different clefs (e.g., G clef, F clef).
 - Specify a range of root notes to generate chords for.
 - Outputs PNG images of the generated chords, organized into subfolders by chord type.
+- Takes the folder of PNG images as input and generates an Anki package from it.

 ## Requirements

 - Python 3.13 or higher
-- MuseScore installed and available in the system's PATH
+- [MuseScore](https://musescore.org/en/download) installed and available in the system's PATH

 ## Installation